What are the 2025 dates of Work-Study Resident Volunteer Program?

 What is the meal schedule ?

-Monday through Saturday begins with breakfast at 6:20 am.
-Lunch is at Noon.
-Dinner is served at 6:30 pm in winter, 7:30 pm in summer.
+Monday through Saturday – Breakfast 6:20 am.
+Lunch at Noon.
+Dinner at 6:30 pm.
 Residents are welcome to cook their own meals on Sunday or use left-overs.
 We have a huge kitchen, a well -stocked pantry and always lots of home grown fruits and vegetables.

 Are all meals vegetarian?
 Yes.